micmejia/bible-dump/AMPC/1 Peter/1 Pet 4.md

 ###### 1

-So, since Christ suffered in the flesh _for us, for you_, arm yourselves with the same thought _and_ purpose [patiently to suffer rather than fail to please God].
+So, since Christ suffered in the flesh for us, for you, arm yourselves with the same thought and purpose [patiently to suffer rather than fail to please God].
 For whoever has suffered in the flesh [having the mind of Christ] is done with [intentional] sin [has stopped pleasing himself and the world, and pleases God],

 ###### 2

-So that he can no longer spend the rest of his natural life living by [his] human appetites _and_ desires, but [he lives] for what God wills.
+So that he can no longer spend the rest of his natural life living by [his] human appetites and desires, but [he lives] for what God wills.

 ###### 3

-For the time that is past already suffices for doing what the Gentiles like to do--living [as you have done] in shameless, insolent wantonness, in lustful desires, drunkenness, reveling, drinking bouts _and_ abominable, lawless idolatries.
+For the time that is past already suffices for doing what the Gentiles like to do--living [as you have done] in shameless, insolent wantonness, in lustful desires, drunkenness, reveling, drinking bouts and abominable, lawless idolatries.

 ###### 4

-They are astonished _and_ think it very queer that you do not now run hand in hand with them in the same excesses of dissipation, and they abuse [you].
+They are astonished and think it very queer that you do not now run hand in hand with them in the same excesses of dissipation, and they abuse [you].

 ###### 5

-But they will have to give an account to Him Who is ready to judge _and_ pass sentence on the living and the dead.
+But they will have to give an account to Him Who is ready to judge and pass sentence on the living and the dead.

 ###### 6